With decades of experience in ecommerce and marketing technology, Peter Messana and Jim Koepke know what it takes to scale successful commerce brands.

 Better business intelligence separates VCPs (very costly people) from VIPs

-Jim: Let’s dig deeper into that data intelligence aspect.
+Jim: Let’s dig deeper into the data intelligence aspect.
 How is it shaping the future of commerce software?

 Jim: Got an example?

-Sean: Let’s say you have a customer who’s not sure how a pair of jeans they like will fit.
-Not long ago, they might have tried on a stack of jeans in a physical store and purchased the ones they liked best.
-But now, they’re in a pattern of buying multiple items at once in an online store and returning most of them.
+Peter: Let’s say you have a customer who’s not sure how a pair of jeans they like will fit.
+Not long ago, they might have tried on a stack of jeans in a dressing room and purchased the ones they liked best.
+But now, they’re in a pattern of buying multiple items at once through ecommerce and returning most of them.

 From a revenue perspective, that customer looks like a VIP.
-But when you factor in those returns, they’re costing you money since you are almost forced to offer free shipping and returns to compete.
+But when you factor in those returns, they cost you money since you are almost forced to offer free shipping and returns to compete.

 Unified customer profiles: The secret to consistently delightful customer experiences

-Jim: So, how will unified platforms transform customer experiences across different channels?
+Jim: So, how will unified platforms transform customer engagement across different channels?

-Sean: The goal is true omnichannel engagement—integrating email, SMS, chat, and other channels into a cohesive strategy.
-The key is having that unified customer profile data to finally enable consistent—and consistently delightful—customer experiences across all touchpoints.
+Peter: The goal is true omnichannel engagement—integrating email, SMS, chat, and other channels into a cohesive strategy.
+The key is having that unified customer profile data to finally enable consistent—and consistently delightful—customer experiences across all touchpoints, from marketing to sales and support.

 Also, channel preferences can vary significantly in different markets.
-For instance, WhatsApp is incredibly popular for customer engagement in Asia-Pacific, EMEA and South America.
+For instance, WhatsApp is incredibly popular for customer engagement in APAC, EMEA, and South America.
 In other markets like the US, SMS might be the preferred non-email channel.
 A unified platform allows businesses to adapt to these preferences while maintaining a consistent view of the customer.

 Software scalability: Growth without growing pains